Dimitko/Test-Generator/README.md

 ### Backlog
+1. Error handling for unexisting topic
+5. Incoming content type != application/json should not result in an internal server error - it's a client error
 1. Find a way to improve/simplify the 'Test-Generatr' slug/url part.
 1. Create a file with constants
 1. Create a file with utility functions